Crocker Land Expedition: Background

-Minik Wallace, the Inuk famously brought to the United States as a child by Robert Peary in 1897, was the guide and translator for the expedition.
+Minik Wallace, the Inuk brought to the United States as a child by Robert Peary in 1897, was the guide and translator for the expedition.

 As well as confirming and mapping the position of Crocker Land, the declared purpose of the expedition was to investigate "geology, geography, glaciology, meteorology, terrestrial magnetism, electrical phenomena, seismology, zoology (both vertebrate and invertebrate), botany, oceanography, ethnology, and archaeology".

 In newspapers of the time, MacMillan described Crocker Land as "the world’s last geographical problem".

 In June 1906, Commander Peary, from the summit of Cape Thomas Hubbard, at about latitude 83 degrees N, longitude 100 degrees W, reported seeing land glimmering in the northwest, approximately 130 mi away across the Polar Sea.
 He did not go there, but he gave it a name in honor of the late George Crocker of the Peary Arctic Club.
 That is Crocker Land.
 Its boundaries and extent can only be guessed at, but I am certain that strange animals will be found there, and I hope to discover a new race of men.